rancher/rke2-docs/docs/reference/ingress_migration.md

 The Kubernetes Ingress NGINX project has announced its [retirement in March 2026](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/).
 As a result, RKE2 is transitioning to Traefik as the default ingress controller for new clusters starting with RKE2 v1.36.

-To support existing RKE2 clusters, a migration path is available pior to v1.36 to help users transition from Ingress NGINX to Traefik with minimal disruption.
+To support existing RKE2 clusters, a migration path is available prior to v1.36 to help users transition from Ingress NGINX to Traefik with minimal disruption.

 This guide will provide step-by-step instructions as a general process for converting an RKE2 cluster from using Ingress NGINX to Traefik as the ingress controller.